akikoo/one-web-boilerplate/README.md

 You will be prompted for a pagename.
 A new pagename folder will be created in the filesystem by copying the masterpage files (located in /build/config/masterpage).

+I've also added optional Ant tasks for Require.js optimizer (r.js): optimize.css.require and optimize.js.require.
+And there's a task for compiling LESS files to CSS files, if you like.

 Congratulations!
 You now have a brand new /build/publish directory that has the following four directories: